ansegura7/ansegura7.github.io/_posts/2019-05-14-data-compression.md

 - File Compression
 - Compression & Entropy

-Click [here](https://ansegura7.github.io/DataCompression/) to see the project.
+Click [here](https://ansegura7.github.io/DataCompression/) to see the project and the repository.